StefanJelner/risland.js/README.md

 RIsland does not use event delegation to speed things up, that is a nice side effect, but it needs it, so that after every template rerendering and DOM morphing it is unnecessary to remove or add event listeners.
 The main island element never gets changed.
 So adding the event listeners to this element and delegating all the events by selectors is a convenient way to add the listeners only once.

 > **IMPORTANT!** Some events do not bubble by default. (`abort`, `blur`, `error`, `focus`, `load`, `loadend`, `loadstart`, `pointerenter`, `pointerleave`, `progress`, `scroll`, `unload`) RIsland takes care of this fact and makes those events bubble, because it heavily depends on event delegation.
 If this is causing trouble, the `nonBubblingEvents`-array in the config can be changed.
 See [Options](#options) for details.

+> **IMPORTANT!** Event delegation only handles the events inside the RIsland instance.
+Any other event outside of the RIsland instance has to be taken care of individually.
+F.ex: if you want a scroll-spy on the `document`, then this has to be done outside in your own code with `document.addEventListener('scroll', ...)`.
+If you still need interaction with the RIsland instance and its state, then it can be done in the `load` lifecycle together with the `setState()` method.

 ## <a name="event-throttling"></a> Event throttling